ChitraD/chitrad.github.io/index.md

 **2+ years** of experience as IT Officer in regional IT department

-**5 years** of core banking experience as assistant manager-digital lending
+**5 years** of digital banking experience as assistant manager-digital lending

 ### Summary